Buying the Best Six Person Tent – What You Should Know

 Though this tent has enough room to fit multiple beds or sleeping bags, there’s also a good amount of space for everyone’s gear to have its own spot.
 This is all due to the gear loft that comes with several pockets to keep everyone’s items in their place.
 To make the camping experience even more fun, there’s an electrical port and a lantern hook.

 For protection, the rainfly takes no time to put on, and it covers well.
 The tent also features H2O block technology.
 This includes sealed seams, water-repellent fabrics, and rain-resistant window seals and door.
 If it gets too warm, there are adjustable air vents and a mesh ceiling to push hot air out.

-The CORE 6-Person Instant Cabin Tent may be the best tent of this size that gives everyone their own gear space and keeps the air circulating well thanks to the vents and the mesh ceiling.
+- Floor material is a bit low-qualityBottom-Line: The CORE 6-Person Instant Cabin Tent may be the best tent of this size that gives everyone their own gear space and keeps the air circulating well thanks to the vents and the mesh ceiling.

 Kodiak Canvas Flex-Bow 6-Person Canvas Tent is one of the more expensive tents you can find, but its value is seen in its material.
 The use of canvas ensures a good amount of durability.
 Moisture, even the heaviest of rains, has a tough time cutting through, which means you stay nice and dry.
 It doesn’t even flap around in the wind as canvas is naturally quieter than other material.

 The fabric is also breathable.
 What helps more with the circulation are the two tunnel-flow vents.
 They also aid in providing you with better temperature management.
 This further asserts this tent a year-round tent since you can adjust according to your needs.